top of page

 Learn how to be a cleaner consumer.

-Get self-care ideas delivered to your inbox monthly and 25% off my books when you register for the Nourish Note newsletter.
+Get life-changing self-care ideas and 25% off my books when you register for the Nourish Note newsletter.

 So I combed through every product that contained a potential toxin in my house—makeup, nail polish, hair products, shampoo, deodorant, cleaning products, food, even furniture.
 I read every ingredient of every health and beauty product, and food package I owned, and ended up throwing away 90% of the items I came across.

 I seriously researched healthier, cleaner and greener alternatives to replace the products I threw away.
 And let’s be clear here.
 I didn’t just dip my toe into the world of cleaner living, I swam in the deep end.
-Eventually, I came across the Environmental Working Group’s (EWG's) Skin Deep® database for safer cosmetics, where I began to find safer alternatives.
+Eventually, I came across the Environmental Working Group’s (EWG's) Skin Deep® database for safer cosmetics, where I began to find cleaner alternatives.

 Since starting my research, the beauty scene and food world have exploded with tons of cleaner options.
 Today, the top things I look at when deciding what to buy: